Clemson–South Carolina rivalry: History and notable games

 World War II produced one of the most bizarre situations in the history of the rivalry.
 Cary Cox, a football player of the victorious Clemson squad in 1942, signed up for the V-12 program in 1943 and was placed at USC.
 The naval instructors at USC ordered him to play on the football team and he was named the captain for the Big Thursday game against Clemson.
 Cox was reluctant to play against his former teammates and he voiced his concerns to coach Lt.
 James P. Moran who responded, "Cox, I can't promise you'll get a Navy commission if you play Thursday, but I can damn well promise that you won't get one if you don't play."
-Cox then went out and led the Carolina team to a 33–6 win against Clemson.
-He returned to Clemson after the war and captained the 1947 team in a losing effort to Carolina, but Cox earned his place in history as the only player to captain both schools' football teams.
+Cox then went out and led the South Carolina team to a 33–6 win against Clemson.
+He would return to Clemson after the war and captain the 1947 team in a losing effort to South Carolina, but Cox earned his place in history as the only player to captain both schools' football teams.